What is glaucoma?

 - Closed-angle glaucoma usually affects one eye at a time.
 It can happen suddenly and be a medical emergency.

-- Congenital glaucoma is a rare form of glaucoma that some infants have at birth.
+- Childhood glaucoma is a rare form of glaucoma that may be present at birth or may develop in the first few years life.

 What causes it?